Relics associated with Buddha: Relics in India

 Buddha belonged to the Shakya clan, whose capital was located at Kapilavastu.
 During an excavation in 1898, William Claxton Peppe discovered five small vases containing bone fragments, ashes, and jewels in a long-forgotten stupa in Piprahwa, near Birdpur in the Basti district of Uttar Pradesh, India.
 A team led by K.M.
-Srivastava performed further excavations at the Piprahwa site between 1971 to 1973.
+Srivastava performed further excavations at the Piprahwa site between 1971 and 1973.
 The team discovered a casket containing fragments of charred bone and dated them to the 4th or 5th century BCE.
 Based upon the findings of these excavations, the Archaeological Survey of India (ASI) has identified Piprahwa as Kapilavastu.
 This conclusion is disputed by some authorities, including the Nepalese Department of Archaeology, which claims Tilaurakot as the historical location of Kapilavastu.

-The Buddha Relic Stupa was built by Lichhavis in Vaishali as a mud stupa in the 5th century BCE.
+The Relic Stupa of Vaishali was built by Lichhavis in Vaishali as a mud stupa in the 5th century BCE.
 Noted archaeologists Anant Sadashiv Altekar and Sitaram Rai of the K.P.
-Jayaswal Research Institute led an archaeological excavation of this stupa from 1958-1962.
+Jayaswal Research Institute led an archaeological excavation of this stupa from 1958 to 1962.
 A reliquary was discovered and removed from the core of the stupa; it was dated to the 5th century BCE.
 It was later determined that this reliquary contained ashes of the Buddha mixed with earth, a copper punch-marked coin, and several other items.
 The casket was brought to the Patna Museum in 1972, where it remains to this day.

 Mortal remains of the Buddha belonging to the third or fourth century were found during an excavation in 1962–1963 at Devni Mori which is a Buddhist archaeological site near Shamalaji in Gujarat.
 Ashes of Buddha were found in a gold bottle wrapped in silk cloth within a copper bowl that was kept in a casket.
 The 1,700-year-old casket's inscription in Brahmi script mentions ‘Dashabala Sharira Nilaya’ — which stands for 'abode of the bodily relics of Lord Buddha'.
 The remains are preserved in the Museum of Department of Archaeology and Ancient History of the Faculty of Arts, Maharaja Sayajirao University of Baroda - Vadodara.